zelisinho/anypoint-examples/importing-an-email-attachment-using-the-pop3-connector/README.md

 # Importing an attached csv file using the POP3 connector

 This example shows you how to use the POP3 connector to facilitate information transfer through email.
-It also illustrates how you can use DataWeave to transform a CSV file to XML.
+It also illustrates how you can use DataWeave to transform a CSV to XML format.

 ### Assumptions